Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 5 WARNINGS AND PRECAUTIONS

-Transient prolongation of the mean QTc interval was noted on the electrocardiographic recordings in dogs [see Nonclinical Toxicology (13.2)].
-Monitor ECG in patients with a history of prolongation of the QTc interval or a history of symptoms compatible with a long QT interval or when Egaten is used in patients who receive drugs that prolong the QT interval.
+Monitor electrocardiogram (ECG) in patients with a history of prolongation of the QTc interval or a history of symptoms compatible with a long QT interval or with electrolyte imbalance like hypokalemia, or when Egaten is used in patients who receive drugs that are known to prolong the QTc interval, or patients taking CYP1A2 inhibitors, or in patients with hepatic impairment.
+If signs of cardiac arrhythmia occur during treatment with Egaten, stop the treatment and monitor ECG.

 6 ADVERSE REACTIONS